724899020/blog/_build/guide/02_create.md

 the following command:

 ```
-jupyter-book toc mybookname/
+blog toc mybookname/
 ```

 ## by modifying the Demo Book

-If you'd like to see a more fully-functioning demo book for inspiration, you can create the book that lives at the [jupyter-book website](https://jupyter.org/jupyter-book) by adding the `--demo` flag:
+If you'd like to see a more fully-functioning demo book for inspiration, you can create the book that lives at the [blog website](/blog) by adding the `--demo` flag:

 ```
-jupyter-book create mybookname --demo
+blog create mybookname --demo
 ```

 See the previous section for a description of all of the relevant files you